charleskcoffie-a11y/gmct-management-system/README.md

 alter table public.weekly_history enable row level security;
 create policy "Enable all access for anon users" on public.weekly_history for all using (true) with check (true);

-alter table public.development_fund enable row level security;
-create policy "Enable all access for anon users" on public.development_fund for all using (true) with check (true);

 alter table public.app_users enable row level security;
 create policy "Enable all access for anon users" on public.app_users for all using (true) with check (true);